curl/everything-curl/usingcurl-proxies.md

-HTTP proxies can require authentication, so curl then needs to provide the proper credentials to the proxy to be allowed to use it, and failing to do will only make the proxy return back HTTP responses using code 407.
+HTTP proxies can require authentication, so curl then needs to provide the proper credentials to the proxy to be allowed to use it, and failing to do will only make the proxy return HTTP responses using code 407.

-Authentication for proxies is very similar to "normal" HTTP authentication, but is separate from the server authentication to allow clients to independently use both normal host authentication as well as proxy authentication.
+Authentication for proxies is similar to "normal" HTTP authentication.
+It is separate from the server authentication to allow clients to independently use both normal host authentication as well as proxy authentication.

 With curl, you set the user name and password for the proxy authentication with the `-U user:password` or `--proxy-user user:password` option: